 |All the prerequisites listed for Key Vault BYOK, which includes a paid or trial Azure subscription for your existing Azure Information Protection tenant.||See Prerequisites for BYOK from the Azure Key Vault documentation.

 The free Azure subscription that provides access to configure Azure Active Directory and configuration of Azure Rights Management custom templates (Access to Azure Active Directory) is not sufficient to use Azure Key Vault.
 To confirm that you have an Azure subscription that you can use for BYOK, use the Azure Resource Manager PowerShell cmdlets:

-1. Start an Azure PowerShell session and sign in to your Azure account with the following command:
+1. Start an Azure PowerShell session with the Run as administrator option, and sign in as a global admin for your Azure Information Protection tenant with the following command:

-2. Type the following and confirm that you see values displayed for your subscription name and ID, your tenant ID, and that the state is enabled:
+2. Type the following and confirm that you see values displayed for your subscription name and ID, your Azure Information Protection tenant ID, and that the state is enabled: